kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 ### Authentication

-Is possible to add authentication adding additional annotations in the Ingress rule.
+It is possible to add authentication by adding additional annotations in the Ingress rule.
 The source of the authentication is a secret that contains usernames and passwords.

 The annotations are:
 ```